Jeren-Mckey/Pento/ExternalDocumentationReadme.txt

 5) My group is not showing up but I know it exists.

 The search bar is case sensitive, so your group may not be showing up.

+6) How do I modify my interests/location?

+Through the profile screen.

+7) How do I write a complaint report?

+From the flag on the top right of the chat window.